Quantum two-dimensional superintegrable systems in flat space: exact-solvability, hidden algebra, polynomial algebra of integrals: Acknowledgments

 \section{Acknowledgments}

-A.V.T. is thankful to CRM, University of Montreal for its kind hospitality extended to him where this work was started and progressed in 2013-6 together with P Winternitz, who passed away on Febr.13, 2021, and it never was completed.
+AVT is thankful to CRM, University of Montreal for its kind hospitality extended to him where this work was started and progressed in 2013-6 together with P Winternitz, who passed away on Febr.13, 2021, and it never was completed.
 The authors discussed the subject with W Miller Jr (University of Minnesota) on multiple occasions, who passed away on Oct.29, 2023.
 This paper is dedicated to the memory of Pavel Winternitz and Willard Miller Jr, two giants of mathematical physics.
 Both present authors feel strongly their absence.

-AVT thanks G Sterman, R Schrock, B McCoy (YITP, Stony Brook) for their kind invitation to present a regular seminar, where the idea to write a review about algebras of integrals was born - it is a part of the present review.
+AVT expresses the gratitude to G Sterman, R Schrock, B McCoy (YITP, Stony Brook) for their interest to the subject and kind invitation to present a regular seminar at YITP on this subject, where the idea to write a review about algebras of integrals was born - it is a part of the present review.
 The authors thank Dr K K Phua (World Scientific) for the kind invitation to write this review paper.
-We are thankful to Dr A M Escobar-Ruiz for participation in the early stage of work and numerous discussions.
-JCLV was supported in part by PASPA project for his sabbatical stay in Southern Methodist University (Dallas, USA), where a part of this review was written.
+We are thankful to A M Escobar-Ruiz for participation in the early stage of work and numerous discussions.
+JCLV was supported in part by PASPA project for his sabbatical stay in Southern Methodist University (Dallas, USA), where significant part of this review was prepared.

-This work is supported in part by the the PAPIIT grants {\bf IN108815, IN113022, IN104125} and CONACyT grants {\bf 166189, A1-S-17364}~(Mexico).
+This work is supported in part by the PAPIIT grants {\bf IN108815, IN113022, IN104125} and CONACyT grants {\bf 166189, A1-S-17364}~(Mexico).